Restoring And Rehabbing Houses: 10 Things To Know Before You Get Started

 Rehabbing houses can be incredibly profitable and very rewarding.
 What do you need to know before you dive in?

 Being successful at rehabbing houses, getting the maximum rewards, and enjoying a smooth slide into all the rewards available, without falling into the costly pitfalls, requires some knowledge.
 You don’t need to head back to college for a new degree, but you will want to learn these key factors before you put it all on the line.
 Restoring Houses: 10 Things To Know

 1. The Key Team Members for Rehabbing Houses

 The first step is recognizing who you’ll need to work with to make your vision a reality.
 No one can do it all.
 At a minimum you’ll need title experts and closing agents, and some licensed contractors on call.
-You will probably also want a finance partner, a Realtor or two, insurance agent, real estate attorney, banker, bookkeeper, GC, and marketing help.
+You will probably also want a finance partner, a Realtor, insurance agent, real estate attorney, banker, bookkeeper, GC, and marketing help.
 Make a list of these roles, and what you want to look for in each team player.

 2. The Types of Homes to Avoid